ZbigniewKopertowski/assist-iot-documentation/docs/source/verticals/manageability/management_of_services_and_enablers.rst

 to compose a composite service (i.e., a workflow or a pipeline).
 Having information about the physical topology and available K8s nodes/clusters, it allows the user to decide whether to select the proper node or cluster for deploying an enabler, or let the system decide based on pre-defined architectural rules.

-The composite services manager can be integrated in the tactile dashboard enabler.
+In addition, the composite services manager can be integrated in the tactile dashboard enabler.

+This enabler has reached a TRL of 5 during the execution of the ASSIST-IoT project.

 ***************
 Features